-Eugley Island and Pemaquid base — Muscongus Bay, MaineFor sale — Island and cottage + mainland home base and acreage: $499,000.
+Eugley Island and Pemaquid base — Muscongus Bay, MaineFor sale — Island and cottage + mainland waterfront home: $849,000.

 THIS HIDDEN GEM in Maine’s midcoast region includes two properties.

-The second is a mainland base, located three miles from the island on the Pemaquid Peninsula’s Dutch Neck.
-This is a year-round home and is located across the street from the Dutch Neck public boat launch.
+The second is a mainland waterfront base, located three miles from the island on the Pemaquid Peninsula’s Dutch Neck.
+This is a year-round recently-remodeled oceanfront home located next door to town’s public boat launch.
 The home comes with a newer 18-foot Yamaha boat, motor, and trailer so you can easily travel to the island cottage or explore the stunning Midcoast region whenever the whim strikes.
-The home has been newly-renovated, has 3 bedrooms, 2 bathrooms, and a 2-bay garage that fits a car and boat.
-Situated on a 4-acre grass and forested lot, it is surrounded by myriad native and migratory bird species in all seasons.
+The home has two floors with an upstairs bedroom, a first-floor office (that could serve as a bedroom) and two bathrooms.
+Upgrades include a metal roof, new low-E windows, heat pumps, on-demand hot water, and an automated backup generator.

 MORE ABOUT THE LOCALE.
 Muscongus Bay is a spectacular island-speckled coastal seaway that may be the last remaining unspoiled Maine bay-sized estuary.
 This is where Captain George Weymouth first made American landfall on May 17, 1605 (15 years before Plymouth was founded), leaving a cross on Allen Island before sailing further down the coast to Cape Cod.